-One of the more common, and difficult situations to find yourself in is to be faced with a malware-infected machine that either won’t boot, or won’t allow you to run anti-malware tools because of the infection.
+One of the more difficult situations to find yourself in is to have a malware-infected machine that either won’t boot, or won’t allow you to run anti-malware tools because of the infection.

-The most common approach is to get a copy of a bootable anti-malware disc.
-Download, burn to CD or install on a USB drive, configure your BIOS to boot from CD or USB, reboot and you’re running a anti-malware tool that can then scan the hard disk in your system.
+The most common next step is to download a bootable anti-malware disc, and burn it to CD or install it on a USB flash drive.
+You then configure your computer’s BIOS or UEFI to boot from the CD or USB, reboot, and instead of starting Windows you’re running the anti-malware tool instead that can then scan the hard disk in your system.

-There are several, and I’ll list a few as well, but my first choice is Microsoft’s own Windows Defender Offline.
+There are several, but my first choice is Microsoft’s own Windows Defender Offline.

-There are, I think, three different Windows Defenders:
+There have been, I think, three different Windows Defenders:

 Getting Windows Defender Offline

 Getting Windows Defender Offline is a two step process.
-First you download the creation tool2 from the Microsoft website, and then run that tool to create the actual bootable Windows Defender Offline media.
+First you download the creation tool1 from the Microsoft website, and then run that tool to create the actual bootable Windows Defender Offline media.

-After running the tool and accepting the inevitable licsense agreement, you’re offered a choice of what to create:
+After running the tool and accepting the inevitable license agreement, you’re offered a choice of what to create:

 Choose whatever is most convenient and you know your machine can boot from.

 The tool will then create the media you requested – burning it to a blank CD, creating a bootable USB drive, or writing an ISO file you can later burn to CD yourself.